 About Kerry-Lynne Findlay

 Previously, Kerry-Lynne was elected in 2011 as the Member of Parliament for Delta–Richmond East, a neighbouring riding.
-She was appointed by the Prime Minister as Minister of National Revenue (2013-2015), and previously as Associate Minister of National Defence (2013), and Parliamentary Secretary to Justice (2011-2013).
+She was appointed by the Prime Minister as Minister of National Revenue (2013-2015), as Associate Minister of National Defence (2013), and as Parliamentary Secretary to Justice (2011-2013).
 She also served as a member of several high-profile Cabinet committees including Treasury Board, Economic Prosperity, the National Shipbuilding Procurement Ministerial Committee, and the Supreme Court of Canada Judicial Selection Committee.

-Kerry-Lynne has also been recognized with a Paul Harris Fellowship form Rotary International, the Alpha Gamma Delta International Distinguished Citizen Award, the YWCA Woman of Distinction Award for Management, Professions and Trades, having been previously nominated for Community Service, the Queen’s Diamond Jubilee Medal for Service to Canada.
+Kerry-Lynne has also been recognized with Paul Harris Fellowships from Rotary International, the Alpha Gamma Delta International Distinguished Citizen Award, the YWCA Woman of Distinction Award for Management, Professions and Trades, having been previously nominated for Community Service, and the Queen’s Diamond Jubilee Medal for Service to Canada.

-Kerry-Lynne has always given back to the community in a variety of capacities.
-She is currently a BC India Business Network Advisory Board member, and also serves as Treasurer of BC & Alberta Guide Dogs, providing service dogs to the blind, and support dogs to children with autism and veterans with PTSD.
-She is a Dame of the Sovereign Order of St. John of Jerusalem, Knights Hospitaler supporting the sick and poor and championing hospice care.
-She is an active member of Rotary International, (2018-19 Club President), South Surrey White Rock Chamber of Commerce, Surrey Board of Trade, and the Canadian Bar Association.
+Kerry-Lynne has always given back to the community in a variety of capacities such as: BC – India Business Network Advisory Board member; Treasurer of the BC & Alberta Guide Dogs Society providing service dogs to the blind, and support dogs to children with autism and veterans with PTSD; the Sovereign Order of St. John of Jerusalem Knights Hospitaler supporting the sick and poor and championing hospice care; President of the Little House Society, a house of support and healing for those touched by substance use disorder; Rotary International (2018-19 Club President; BC appointee on the Delta Police Board, providing civilian governance, accountability, and oversight to the Delta Police Department; and current membership in the South Surrey-White Rock Chamber of Commerce, Surrey Board of Trade, and the Canadian Bar Association (life member).